amboar/amboar.github.io/_posts/2023-03-28-motivating-a-new-scheme-for-pldm-instance-id-management-in-openbmc.md

 ---
+title: Motivating a New Scheme for PLDM Instance ID Management in OpenBMC
 author: Andrew
 ---

-# Motivating a New Scheme for PLDM Instance ID Management in OpenBMC

 Recently [Rashmica][sthbrx-rashmica] has been doing some work to enable use of [Linux's `AF_MCTP` sockets][linux-doc-af-mctp] in OpenBMC.
 Until now we've